 “In general, OSNMA is a good feature for Galileo to offer,” said Kennedy, “especially for receivers that are relying on the signal in space to provide almanac and ephemeris information.”

-But as Mark Petovello, former University of Calgary professor and Inside GNSS columnist, now with Apple, has pointed out, there are clear limits to what NMA can do: “Certain types of spoofing attack are detectable when NMA is implemented.
+But as Mark Petovello, former University of Calgary professor and Inside GNSS columnist, now with Apple, has pointed out, there are clear limits to what NMA can do: “Certain types of spoofing attacks are detectable when NMA is implemented.
 However, NMA on its own is insufficient for full position, velocity and timing [PVT] authentication, since this requires both the navigation message and range measurements from each satellite, and NMA does not authenticate the range.
 This is the most important limitation of NMA-only approaches.”

 “We know that NMA cannot straightforwardly authenticate the ranging signal,” said Fernandez- Hernandez, “but if used wisely, it can still provide many advantages.
 OSNMA is a step in the right direction, but a very significant one.
 If navigation data is a valuable asset, then it has to be protected, no matter what spoofers can or cannot do.
 Most of the digital data we use nowadays, for example on social networks, web pages or mobile phone communications, is protected by some sort of authentication, but this is not yet the case for satnav data.”